tableau/octopus-python-client/README.md

 # Why octopus-python-client?

-This project programmatically manage Octopus server through Restful APIs.
+This project programmatically manage Octopus server through Restful APIs by command line and GUI.
 * Managing Octopus server through Octopus UI does not fit all situations.
 * In the market, we have only PowerShell and C# client tools to manage Octopus server through APIs.
 We want a client tool which is across the different platform/OS to manage Octopus server through APIs.
 * A Octopus server/space migration tool is missing on the market.
 See the complaints